 In the past, cybersecurity was mainly an IT task focused on system updates and antivirus software.
 Now, even small and midsize businesses rely on technology daily, making cybersecurity a priority for CEOs.
 Why?
-Because protecting IT assets is essential for safeguarding your company’s future and reputation.
+Because, protecting IT assets is essential for protecting your company’s future and reputation.
 In this article, we cover three critical cybersecurity questions every CEO should ask.

 Table of Contents